Sass and Salt » Easy Treats » Fruity Pebbles Treats

 Substitutions and Variations

 • White chocolate drizzle.
 Drizzle melted white chocolate or candy melts over the cooled bars for a thicker, more dessert-leaning treat.
-White chocolate sets clear so the cereal colors still show through.
+White chocolate sets nearly clear, so the cereal colors still show through.

 • Cocoa Pebbles version.
-Swap the cereal 1:1 for Cocoa Pebbles for a chocolate Pebbles treat.
-The flavor profile changes completely.
-Sweeter, less fruity, more like a chocolate cereal milk bar.
+Swap the cereal 1:1 for Cocoa Pebbles.
+The flavor changes completely: sweeter, less fruity, more like a chocolate cereal-milk bar.

 • White chocolate chips folded in.
-Fold ½ cup white chocolate chips in with the cereal at the end (don’t melt them with the marshmallows).
-The chips soften into pockets without dissolving, same trick as my chocolate chip Rice Krispies treats.
+Fold half a cup of white chocolate chips in with the cereal at the end (do not melt them with the marshmallows).
+They soften into pockets without dissolving, the same trick I use in my chocolate chip rice krispie treats.

 This recipe has not been tested with other substitutions or variations.
 If you replace or add any ingredients, please let us know how it turned out in the comments below!